On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

-Up to this point, we have proved that the theory $T^+$ is both complete and stable, provided that the conditions from \ref{context} and the assumptions from \ref{main_th} are satisfied.
-Since $T^+$ is stable, it follows that the relation $\ind$ of forking independence is well-behaved, in the sense that it satisfies the key properties from \cite[Thm.
-8.55]{tent_book}.
-In this section we study the relation of forking independence $\ind$ in models of $T^+$ and we show that, under the (quite minimal) additional assumptions from \ref{assumptions_forking} (which we introduce below), we have that $\ind$ is equivalent to a relation $\ind^{\otimes}$, defined in purely combinatorial terms.
-We first recall some preliminary notions about forking, and we introduce some preliminary definitions.
+Up to this point, we have proved that the theory $T^+$ is both complete and stable, provided that the assumptions in \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}) are both satisfied.
+Since $T^+$ is stable, it follows that the relation $\ind$ of forking independence is well-behaved, in the sense that it satisfies the key properties from \cite[Thm.~8.55]{tent_book}.